Parents Helping Parents

 The parent support groups and the Parental Stress Line respect the anonymity and confidentiality of parents.
 We do not ask for last names, addresses, or any other identifying information.
 No other organization in Massachusetts operates this way.
 Thus we are uniquely suited to support parents who are isolated or are too embarrassed or ashamed to ask for help from people they know.

-Maintaining a network of nine prison-based parent support groups (at the Suffolk County, Norfolk County, Middlesex County, Plymouth County, and Bristol County Houses of Correction, and at the Essex County Women in Transition program) that served 209 parents with 1,045 children in FY 2016.
+Maintaining a network of nine prison-based parent support groups (at the Suffolk County, Norfolk County, Middlesex County, Plymouth County, and Bristol County Houses of Correction, MCI Norfolk, and at the Boston Pre-Release program) that served 494 parents with 690 children in FY 2017.

 In collaboration with Wheelock College Social Work Department, to implement a rigorous research evaluation project that will evaluate the effectiveness of PHP’s prison support groups.